mkulz1/FinalProject/README.md

 ============

 1/1/15
--Added a grid animation for connect 4
+-Added a grid animation for connect 4.
+(Created the basic grid layout for the visual game board.)
 -Clicking creates an ellipse that can be dragged

 1/6/15